-3. Writing tips
+3 Writing tips

 This section presents writing tips.
 We start with a presentation of general guidelines in Section 3.1.
-Then we discuss the paper structure in Section 3.2: nearly all major components of a paper are treated: title, abstract, introduction, results, conclusions, appendices, and references.
+Then we discuss the paper structure in Section 3.2; all major components of a paper are treated: title, abstract, introduction, results, conclusions, appendices, and references.
 Next, we discuss equations in Section 3.3 and figures in Section 3.4.
-Some common mistakes and a few tips to make your paper less verbose or wordy are given next in Section 3.5.
-Finally, Section 3.6 - the most significant contribution of the paper - outlines an iterative writing process in which writing is intertwined with other research activities.
-Recently, we realized that this technique has been, not surprisingly, adopted by other researchers, e.g. Jones (2016).
+How to construct sentences and paragraphs is outlined in Sections 3.5 and 3.6, respectively.
+Some common mistakes and a few tips to make your paper less verbose or wordy are given next in Section 3.7.
+Finally, Section 3.8 - the most significant contribution of the paper - outlines an iterative writing process in which writing is intertwined with other research activities.
+Recently, we realized that this technique has been, not surprisingly, adopted by other researchers, e.g. Jones [2016].

-3.1.
-General guidelines
+3.1 General guidelines